MrAlias/otel-schema/OTEP.md

 )
 ```

-The configuration model *MAY* also be configured via the use of a configuration file.
-The following demonstrates the proposed configuration file format:
+The configuration model *MUST* also be configurable via the use of a configuration file.
+The following demonstrates an example of a configuration file format (full example [here](https://github.com/MrAlias/otel-schema/blob/main/config.yaml)):

 ```yaml
 # include version specification in configuration files to help with parsing and schema evolution.